tflopezhidalgo/frame-of-reference-remake/README.md

 # What's the idea?

 Frame of Reference is compression method based on relativity between numbers.
-Assuming that we use as input a stream of data which contains **only** numbers, we can find the minimum value among them and, compute the difference between the rest against the min.
+Assuming that we use as input an stream of data which contains **only** numbers, we can find the minimum value among them and, compute the difference between the rest against the min.
 So, let's say that we have:

 ```
 20, 13, 100, 42